 Where are the ZAP workshops held?

-ZAP workshops are held at three different venues: London, the Midlands and the North East.
+ZAP workshops are currently held at venues in London, the Midlands, the North East and Oxfordshire.

-All of our venues are within walking distance of mainline stations.
+All venues are within walking distance of mainline stations.

 When do ZAP workshops run?